 How will I know this coach is the right one for me?

-Great question!
+Now, let’s cover the third question, “How will I know this coach is the “right one” for me?”
+That’s a great question!
 The right coach for you will be the one who helps you achieve the next desired transition in your business.
 Unfortunately, you won’t know this until you hire that coach and start working with him or her.

 On the coach’s side of this conversation, they’ll be trying to discern if they want you as a client.
 As a business coach, I want to coach a business owner who has the desire to succeed and is willing to do the work it takes to be successful.
-I will not coach someone who is close-minded and defensive.
+I won’t coach someone who is close-minded and defensive.

 On your side of this conversation, you need to judge whether you trust the business coach’s ability to help you.
 You can ask questions about their business experience, their coaching approach, results they’ve helped others like you achieve, and the typical questions about cost and scheduling.